MikeUchmanowicz/portfolio/README.md

 - [Springboot Cloud "Lift n' Shift w DevOps"](https://github.com/MikeUchmanowicz/SpringBootLiftNShiftDevOps) - *Springboot stack, AWS, Google Cloud, Azure, Heroku*

   I created a springboot application and hosted it within several clouds: AWS, Google Cloud, Azure, and Heroku.
 The cloud hosted springboot Application features a home page and a "pseudo-login", allowing for any input which will take the user to an orders page.
 The user can see all orders which are retrieved from a MySQL database hosted by the same cloud host.
+It has production level logging and uses a pipeline in AWS codePipeline

 - Inventory Client & Admin Services Console App - *Java*